sofiaxuuu/arms-embargoes-effectiveness-DA-proj5/README.md

 To take a closer look, notice that for the yellow line (Iraq), every time there is a high count of the arms embargo, the military expenditure drop, and vice versa - indicating that Iraq's military expenditure is highly influenced by arms embargo.
 Looking into the data, i find that none of the arms embargo is targeted directly to Iraq, but it indirectly has a significant impact.

 ## Business Answer
-Our findings here show that trade embargoes, even if not directly targetted towards a country, are generally effective in reducing the worldwide military expenditure because the changes in histogram and changes in the number of embargoes mostly have an inverse relationship.

-Some exception like China and Russia may have changes in military expenditure other than the number of trade embargoes and requires further analysis.
-Some countries like Iraq are more highly impacted by the number of trade embargoes.
+Our findings here show that trade embargoes, even if not directly targeted towards a country, is generally effective in reducing the worldwide military expenditure as shown in the inverse relationship between expenditure and count of embargoes.
+Some exception like China and Russia requires further analysis.
+Some countries like Iraq are more highly impacted by arms embargoes.

-With these findings, the targetted stakeholder of our analysis - The United Nations - could better decide if they want to impose an arms embargo based on its effectiveness on different countries.
-UN is our stakeholder because of its goal to maintain international peace and security, develop friendly relations among nations, achieve international cooperation, and be a center for harmonizing the actions of nations.
+With these findings, our targeted stakeholder of our analysis - The United Nations - could better decide if they want to impose an arms embargo based on its effectiveness on different countries.

 # Data Analysis Steps Description
 Google Colaboratory notebook with analysis available here: [Open In Colab](https://colab.research.google.com/drive/1Mix73NaJx25IoKyW1owFaKrPeOkagu8O?usp=sharing)